 An infusion pump is used to deliver nutritional requirements intravenously.
-Infusion pumps are covered for the delivery of parenteral nutrition for those recipients who cannot absorb nutrients by the gastrointestinal tract.
+Infusion pumps are covered for the delivery of parenteral nutrition for those beneficiaries who cannot absorb nutrients by the gastrointestinal tract.
 Only one pump (ambulatory or stationary) will be covered at any one time.
 Additional pumps will be denied as not medically necessary.

 - An external ambulatory infusion pump is a small portable electrical device that is used to deliver parenteral nutrition.
-It is designed to be carried or worn by the recipient. - A stationary infusion pump is an electrical device, which serves the same purpose as an ambulatory pump, but is larger and typically mounted on a pole.
+It is designed to be carried or worn by the beneficiary; or - A stationary infusion pump is an electrical device, which serves the same purpose as an ambulatory pump, but is larger and typically mounted on a pole.

 An intravenous (IV) pole is a device to suspend fluid to be administered by gravity or pump.
-An IV pole will be covered when a recipient is receiving parenteral fluids and the recipient is not using an ambulatory infusion pump.
+An